larryaasen/upgrader/README.md

 As an example, to replace the Ignore button with a custom value, first create a new class that extends UpgraderMessages, and override the buttonTitleIgnore function.
-Next, when calling UpgradeAlert (or UpgradeCard), add the paramter messages with an instance of your extended class.
+Next, when calling UpgradeAlert (or UpgradeCard), add the parameter messages with an instance of your extended class.
 Here is an example:

 ```dart